kerokero5150/SPIISD_V2/README.md

 1. **Format the MicroSD Card**
    Format the MicroSD card to FAT32 (FAT16 is also acceptable).
 Most commercially available SD cards are pre-formatted to FAT32.
 Place a 32MB ProDOS disk image file on the card.
 Supported file extensions for SPIISD are `.po`, `.2mg`, and `.hdv`.

-   In Version 2, image files no longer need to be placed in the root directory.
+   In SPIISD V2, image files no longer need to be placed in the root directory.
 Files can be selected from subdirectories, allowing for better organization by creating folders on a PC.

    For creating new image files, we recommend using DiskJockey:
    [https://diskjockey.onegeekarmy.eu](https://diskjockey.onegeekarmy.eu)